 BMERS was born of a R&D project for a local healthcare coalition (BHEPP).
 The expected outcomes of this project are the following:

-- Emergency communications support provided to the hospitals by experienced and dedicated volunteers from the ham community.
+Emergency communications support provided to the hospitals by experienced and dedicated volunteers from the ham and MARS communities.

-More details about this project and the BMERS application can be found on these articles:
+More details about this project and the implemented system can be found in these articles:

 Cid V, Mitz A. "Optimizing Amateur Radio Resources for Major Disasters".
 ARRL QST Magazine, September 2011 issue, pages 30-34.